shuchenweng/shuchenweng.github.io/index.md

 - Bachelor of Engineering at Tianjin University, Tianjin, China

   Sept.
 2015 ~ Jul.
-2019, in Dept. of Computer Software Engineering
+2019, in College of Intelligence and Computing

 ## Professional Experiences
 - Aug.
 2019 ~ Now, research extern at Samsung AI Lab.